 AgraFlora Organics Secures 51,500 Sq.
 Ft Edibles Manufacturing Facility; Anticipates Q1 2020 Receipt of Health Canada Sales and Processing Licenses

-VANCOUVER, British Columbia, June 21, 2019 (GLOBE NEWSWIRE) -- AgraFlora Organics International Inc. (“AgraFlora” or the “Company”) (CSE: AGRA) (Frankfurt: PU31) (OTCPK: PUFXF), a growth oriented and diversified international cannabis company, is pleased to provide the following operating milestones, licensing timelines and retrofit updates pertaining to its edibles manufacturing and distribution subsidiary, The Edibles and Infusions Corp. (“Edibles and Infusions”):
+VANCOUVER, British Columbia, June 21, 2019 (GLOBE NEWSWIRE) -- AgraFlora Organics International Inc. (“AgraFlora” or the “Company”) (CSE: AGRA) (Frankfurt: PU31) (OTCPK: PUFXF), a growth oriented and diversified international cannabis company, at the request of the Investment Industry Regulatory Organization of Canada (“IIROC”) provides the following operating milestones, licensing timelines and retrofit updates pertaining to its edibles manufacturing and distribution subsidiary, The Edibles and Infusions Corp. (“Edibles and Infusions”).
+The Company notes that all revenue forecasts were based on the assumption of the successful receipt of applicable Health Canada licenses, at this time there are no guarantees that the aforementioned licenses will be granted:

 - Acquisition of its flagship 51,500 square foot edibles manufacturing facility located in Winnipeg, Manitoba;